 All groups will enter into the first round of internal balancing scrimmages.
 Each division will be allocated one or two blocks of time in Week 1 to allow for a series of short scrimmages (approximately 40 minutes of scrimmage time with line changes controlled by 60 second buzzers).
 Each balancing group will participate in two scrimmages during their division's schedule.
-Head Coaches will be evaluating from the stands while assistant coaches and other parents as necessary will be asked to act as gate openers (opposite bench of their child), time keepers, HCSP personnel and to ensure the Dressing Room and Two Deep Policy is followed at all times during the sessions.
+Head Coaches will be evaluating from the stands while assistant coaches and other parents as necessary will be asked to act as gate openers (opposite bench of their child), time keepers, game officials, HCSP personnel and to ensure the Dressing Room and Two Deep Policy is followed at all times during the sessions.

 Stage 4: Scrimmage Round #2

 Another round of scrimmages following the same concept as the previous weekend will take place in Week 2.
 The head coaches and division ambassadors will meet again to make another round of adjustments.

 For the following days leading up to the Thanksgiving weekend, groups will be scheduled to participate in a number of games and practices.
 Please note that movement may still occur and these are still not the final teams, but as we want each player to maximize the amount of skill development they can receive in the season, the environment begins to feel much more team like at this stage.
 Partway through this stage, and balance is agreed upon across all balancing groups, head coaches will randomly draw for their assignment.
 At this time, they will need to conduct "trades" to ensure their child is moved to the group they have been assigned to and to allow for each coach to have the ability to request one staff person to join their group (eg assistant coach, team manager, or HCSP).

 At the conclusion of this stage, the head coaches and division ambassadors will meet to discuss any potential changes that may be required before entering the next stage.